Sunday Pathways will resume September 14th!

 Forum

-Forum meets on Sunday mornings from 9:40 - 10:40 am in the room between the outside courtyard and the new Fellowship Hall in the back hall, ground level (Sept-May)
+Forum meets Sundays (Sept-May) from 9:40 - 10:40 a.m. in the room between the outside courtyard and Fellowship Hall in the back hall, ground level.